1bellaa/marquee/README.md

 - Input validation: if `set_text` and `set_speed` haven't been invoked, then start_marquee shouldn't be accessible
 - Not sure if the `help` command should be accessible also upon invoking the `start_marquee` command.
 However, current implementation does not support this.
 - In-line documentation could be improved skdjfhss
-- Modify the functions to follow the specs:
-> 1. MarqueeConsole()
-> 2. ProcessMarqueeCommand()
-> 3. MarqueeInputThread()
-> 4. StartMarquee
-> 5. Optional ??? change the show,hide,setcursor functions + constants

 ## How to run (to be updated next time!!)